Internship In China

-The 2017 Fall Internship in China is now open with limited slots.
+The 2017 Fall Internship in China is now open with limited slots for international students.
 Grab yours now!
-Meet over 200 like-minded interns on a career development, Journey.
+Meet over 200 like-minded foreign interns on a career development, Journey.
 Get the best of Experience, Culture and discover China and be MENTORED

-The One-Stop Platform for Internship in China and Study Abroad Services.
-Explore with over 20 Internships and Study Abroad program options in China.
+The One-Stop Platform for Internship in China and Learn Chinese Programs.
+Explore with over 20 Paid Internships and Study Abroad program options in China.
 Choose a program and discover the opportunities for 2017!
-Visit our Programs Page.
+Our 2018 Summer Internships in China also available Visit our Programs Page.

-China Internship Placements (CIP) offers Internship Programs in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
+China Internship Placements (CIP) offers Internship Programs in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing for international students.
 Study Abroad in China for a year/ semester or even summer, fall, spring and winter.
 The China Internship programs are designed to cover as many sectors while the Chinese Mandarin Programs are intensive and customized Explore Program Cities.
 Explore with the best Internship in China

 With affiliation to 500 multinational organization, 2000 medium sized companies, and over 1000 startup organizations, we are able to place interns into any sector at all.
 The Internship in China Program is designed to ensure you get the best out of your International experience.
 Looking to start your international Internship in China?
 Click to view all Internship sectors.